Xantier/xantier.github.io/_drafts/git_gud.md

 ## Padawan

 After much of the syntactic issues have been overcome the next step is usually a stage of arrogancy.
-Capable of discussing code, understanding syntax and isolated strategies of abstraction.
+A padawan is capable of discussing code, understanding syntax and isolated strategies of abstraction.
 The amount of WTFs/minute as a code quality measure is usually the highest at this stage, regardless of the actual quality of the code.
 The rules and laws of a language, framework or pattern have been learned and because of that the it is easy to spot mistakes in other peoples' code.
 It is often "unfathomable" how bad code other people tend to write.

-Capable of discussing issues with the team, fleshing out pieces of features whther or not actually understanding the underlying ubsiness value for them.
+A padawan discusses issues with the team, fleshing out pieces of features whether or not actually understanding the underlying business value for them.
+He provides possible solutions and offers a helping hand in desigining individual execution paths to tasks.
+At times a padawan gives some helpful tips to a youngling and helps them to climb to the next level.

+A part of the trial-by-fire in this stage is a time slot dedicated to over engineer a feature, helpful library or similar.
+This is a good learning step on the path to climb out of this stage.
+An over-engineered solution might receive praises like "so genious that I can't really understand the code", which is a good indication of raw talent that a padawan might possess.
+Eventually understanding trade-offs of over engineering and how the sand below every business decision, and therefore the code base as well, shifts inevitably gives padawan a good understanding how simplicity and modifiability trumps 'a perfectly executed abstraction' more often than not.

 Terminology:
 - Frameworks